IAM-AM/qa_guru_7_2/README.md

 #  qa_guru_7_2

-new string
+new string from web ui GitHub.

-new string from PyCharm
+new string from PyCharm ui.